Bukavu: History

-Following the Rwandan genocide, Hutu refugees and many members of the former Hutu-led government fled as part of the Great Lakes refugee crisis.
-The refugee camps around Goma and Bukavu became a center of the Hutu insurgency from the camps against the new Watutsi government of Rwanda, although to a very minimal extent.
-In November 1996 at the start of the First Congo War, Rwandan government forces consequently attacked the Hutu camps, and forces of the then Zaire government which allowed the insurgency.
-The Rwandan government supported rebels in Zaire led by Laurent Kabila who overthrew the Kinshasa government with their help.
+Following those massacres, Hutu refugees and many members of the former Hutu-led government fled Rwanda, contributing to the Great Lakes refugee crisis.
+The refugee camps around Goma and Bukavu became a center of Hutu insurgency from the camps against the new Watutsi government of Rwanda.

+In November 1996, at the start of the First Congo War, Rwandan government forces attacked the Hutu camps and forces of the Zaire government, which had allowed the insurgency.
+The Rwandan government supported rebels in Zaire led by Laurent Kabila, who overthrew the Kinshasa government with their help.
 Later, the Rwandan government fell out with the rebels, which lead to the Second Congo War.
 Rwanda supported the rebel Rally for Congolese Democracy (RCD) against Kabila.
-The reason for this support is believed to be economic rather than the protection of the Rwandan territory.
-Bukavu with the rest of Sud-Kivu saw sporadic fighting between rebels and government forces and their proxies, including the Mayi-Mayi, especially in 1998 and 2004.
+Bukavu and the rest of Sud-Kivu was the site of sporadic fighting between rebels and government forces and their proxies, including the Mayi-Mayi, especially in 1998 and 2004.

-On June 3, 2004, protestors in several Congolese cities took to the streets to demonstrate against the United Nations for failing to prevent Bukavu from falling to Rwandan-backed RCD forces led by General Nkunda.
-About 16,000 women were raped on a single weekend after General Nkunda told his troops "This city is yours for three days."
+On June 3, 2004, protestors in several Congolese cities took to the streets to demonstrate against the United Nations for failing to prevent Bukavu from falling to Rwandan-backed RCD forces led by General Laurent Nkunda.
+About 16,000 women were raped on a single weekend after Nkunda told his troops "This city is yours for three days."
 Nkunda was later persuaded to fall in line with the peace accords which ended the war and re-integrate his troops with the Congolese government forces.
 In September 2007 he rebelled again and started attacking government troops north of Goma.

 During the 2015 South Kivu earthquake, at least one policeman was killed.

 The city was damaged by the 2022 Bukavu floods.

+On 14 February 2025, the city was entered by M23 rebels as part of an ongoing military campaign.
+The group took full control over the city on 16 February.

+On 28 February 2025, an explosion occurred at a rally that killed 13 people and wounded several others.
+The Congolese government blamed the M23 rebels for the explosions.